Phoenix AZ Workers’ Compensation Attorneys

 - Your benefits are being stopped

-The letters many also contain information about what benefits are being provided to you, or about many other aspects of your claim.
-If you do not agree with any of the decisions in these letters, you have 90 days to appeal.
+The letters may also contain information about what benefits are being provided to you, or about many other aspects of your claim.
+If you do not agree with any of the decisions in these letters, you have 90 days to appeal, so be sure to contact one of our Phoenix denied claims lawyers.

 Hearings And Depositions